lynkos/algae-detection/README.md

 8. Update the streaming server settings and configure camera options (you can always change them later; always remember to reset the device so the settings take effect), then scroll down and click 'Apply'

 > [!WARNING]
-> Very low number for 'JPG quality' (i.e., very high quality) can cause the ESP32 to crash or return no image!
+> Very low number for 'JPG quality' (i.e., very high quality) may cause the ESP32 to crash or return no image!

    <details>
       <summary><b>Camera Settings</b></summary>